 In reading this report, checking your country and your state, and then cross-referencing this with the number of cases in your state/country at this site, it’s easy to determine that lockdown is vital to control the spread of the virus.
 It will be more meaningful in the weeks to come since lockdown is relatively new in most areas.

 |This appears to be a papaya tree.
 Please correct me if I’m wrong.|

-Many are complaining about their civil rights in being spied upon by Google.
+Many are complaining about their civil rights being spied upon by Google.
 If that’s how you feel, you can easily turn off this feature in the settings on your phone.
-I guess at this point in time, I am not so worried about my civil rights as I am at the end of the spread of this dreadful virus.
+I guess at this point.
+I am not so worried about my civil rights as I am at the end of the spread of this dreadful virus.